tjassal/tjassal.github.io/_pages/people.md

 B.S. student, Geography
 </span>

 <span style="font-size:17px">Ana is working with two other undergraduate students to date Atlantic White cedar tree cores (dendrochronology project) and determine if dead samples can be cross-dated.
-They'll likely assist with geospatial related tasks in the near future.
+She'll likely assist with geospatial related tasks in the near future.
 <br>
  <br>
 </span>